 Aligning your workforce with company goals is the best way to improve your employee management.
 A talent alignment platform like Clear Company allows managers and business leaders to easily see what's happening throughout the entire organization.

-By allowing managers to see what everyone in the organization is working on and how it connects to company objectives, goal alignment takes the "micro" out of managing.
+Talent alignment allows managers to see what everyone in the organization is working on and how it connects to company objectives, goal alignment takes the "micro" out of managing.
 Great workers want to feel trusted, and constant "checking in" can do irreparable damage to this , as well as do a real number on your organization's employee engagement and morale.
 Visualizing how employee projects channel up to company goals and strategy can keep a more thorough eye on what people are working on at the company than any manager.

 Address Problems in Real-Time